johnthagen/cpplint-junit/README.rst

 Tool that converts ``cpplint`` output to JUnit XML format.
 Use on your CI servers to get more helpful feedback.

+Note: The `advanced PyPI hosted version of cpplint <https://pypi.python.org/pypi/cpplint>`_ supports JUnit output format natively and is preferred to this package.

 Installation
 ------------